What we do

 /December 2022-March 2023/

-For levels A1-A2, developed by the specialists of the educational center “Kristina Progress”, who have gradually become advisors and true friends of our students.
-The activity covered 52 people divided into 6 working groups that met twice a week for 6 months.
+The A1-A2 level courses were developed by the expert team at the “Kristina Progress” educational center, who have become not only advisors but also true friends to our students.
+The program engaged 52 participants, divided into six working groups, each meeting twice a week for a duration of six months.

 Psychological support/November 2022-February 2023/